 - 1. Name

-- Address (Local and Permanent)
+- 2. Address (Local and Permanent)

 - 3. Telephone Number

 - 4. Date and Place of Birth

-- Major
+- 5. Major

 - 6. Student Activities, including Athletics

 - 7. Dates of Enrollment

 - 8. Date of Graduation

-- Degrees and Awards Received
+- 9. Degrees and Awards Received

 - 10. Honors

 - 11. Most Recent Educational Institution Attended Prior to Admission

 - 12. Name and Address of Parents, Guardian, Spouse

 - 13. Photos

 - 14. Classification

 - 15. Current Student Schedule

 The student is entitled to request that any or all of this information not be made publicly available; such a request must be made in writing to the Records and Registration office.
 This request shall be effective only with respect to directory information not prepared for release at the time the request is received by the Records and Registration office.
-Such a request remains effective until revoked by the student; such a revocation must be in writing to the Records and Registration office.
+Such a request remains effective until revoked by the student.